 Your first task is to set up your first partition.
 Give your first partition a name to help you remember what you set this partition up to do.

-For this example we’ll set this up as a partition to be used for Time Machine backups.
+For this example we’ll set this up as a partition to be used for a Time Machine backup.

-Enter in the size of the partition on the next line.
-Type in the number and use the up and down arrows so say whether it is in TB, GB, etc.
+Next, put in the size of your WD external drive partition on the next line.
+Type in the number.
+Use the up and down arrows so say whether it is in TB, GB, etc.

 This creates a second partition.

-Or if you have the number of partitions and type you need jump down to instruction 10.
+Or if you have the number of partitions and type you need.
+Then you can now jump down to step 8.

-- Click Apply and a pop up screen will appear confirming the partitions you are setting up.
-Click on partition and away Disk Utility will go, creating the partitions.
+And a pop up screen will appear confirming the partitions you’re setting up.

 The partitions will also appear on your Mac’s desktop as disk icons.
 Each partition looking like a separate disk that you can use.

-You can now dismiss the Disk Utility window because the partitions on your WD My Passport drive are ready for you to use.
+You can now dismiss the window because the partitions on your WD external hard drive are ready for you to use.

-YouTube Partitioning WD My Passport on your Mac
+YouTube Video On Partitioning WD My Passport On Your Mac

 WD My Passport External Hard-drive Set Up Guide for Mac